List of tanager species

-The International Ornithological Committee (IOC) recognizes these 387 tanager species in family Thraupidae, which are distributed among 108 genera.
+The International Ornithological Committee (IOC) recognizes these 392 tanager species in family Thraupidae, which are distributed among 107 genera.
 One species on the list, the St. Kitts bullfinch, is extinct.
-Confusingly, only 146 of the species are called "tanager"; another 99 are called "finch".
+Confusingly, only 149 of the species are called "tanager"; another 108 are called "finch".
 This family is found only in the New World, primarily in South and Middle America and the Caribbean, though a few species are occasionally found in the United States.
 (The 20 species called tanagers in genera Piranga, Habia, and Chlorothraupis are members of another family, Cardinalidae).
-This list is presented in IOC taxonomic sequence and is also sortable alphabetically by common name and binomial name.
+This list is presented in IOC taxonomic sequence and is also sortable alphabetically by common name, binomial name, status, population (not all are fully assessed), and trends.